FlexMeasures/flexmeasures/documentation/index.rst

     - Forecasting
         Optimizing the future (by scheduling) requires some predictions.  or consumption.
 Several predictions can be gotten from third parties (e.g. weather conditions, for which we wrote `a plugin <https://github.com/SeitaBV/flexmeasures-openweathermap>`_), others need to be done manually.
 FlexMeasures provides some support for this (read more at :ref:`tut_forecasting_scheduling`), but you can also create predictions with one of the many excellent tools out there and feed them into FlexMeasures.
     - Monitoring
         As FlexMeasures is a real-time platform, processing data and computing new schedules continuously, hosting it requires to be notified when things go wrong.
-There is in-built :ref:`host_error_monitoring` for tracking connection problems and tasks which did not finish correctly.
+There is in-built :ref:`host_error_monitoring` for tracking connection problems and tasks that did not finish correctly.
 Also, you can connect to Sentry.
 We have `further plans to monitor data quality <https://github.com/FlexMeasures/flexmeasures/projects/12>`_.

   .. tab:: Interfacing with FlexMeasures